hastman/scrap-ad-assigment/README.md

 ## CI/CD

-This project is integrated with Github actions for continuous integration, this action executes the tests, builds the docker image and uploads it to the docker hub repository the actions fire on release event
+This project is integrated with Github actions for continuous integration, this action executes the tests,run coverage and builds the docker image and uploads it to the docker hub repository the actions fire on release event.
+This action also performs the deployment via a remote ssh script using `deploy.sh`.

 ## Monitoring and Metrics